-5 The set-up of the activity (illustrated in Fig. 2) followed the structure: Choose groups > Define the Objectives > Background Context > Stage 1 > Stage 2 > Stage 3.
+10 The set-up of the activity (illustrated in Fig. 2) followed the structure: Choose teams > Define the Objectives > Background Context > Stage 1 > Stage 2 > Stage 3.

-Participants divided themselves into 3 groupss based on their area of expertise and where they felt they could best contribute to the discussions.
+Participants divided themselves into 3 teams based on their area of expertise and where they felt they could best contribute to the discussions.
 There were 3 flood and drought 'forecasters' and 2 'groundwater hydrologists'.
 The remaining participants (public water supply, water resource and reservoir management, navigation and waste water operations) grouped themselves as 'water resource managers'.
-While the results and discussions focus on these 3 broad groups, individual

-10 themselves as 'water resource managers'.
-While the results and discussions focus on these 3 broad groups, individual perspectives are also included to capture the variety of water sector personas present.
+While the results and discussions focus on these 3 broad teams, individual perspectives are also included to capture the variety of water sector personas present.
 There were also 3 research facilitators and 3 note-takers whose role it was to capture and record the key discussion points.

-Groups were first provided with background context to the West Thames to set the scene, followed by 3 sets of progressively confident SHF for the next 3 to 4 months (Stages 1 - 3).
+Teams were first provided with background context to the West Thames to set the scene, followed by 3 sets of progressively skilful SHF for the next 3 to 4 months (Stages 1 - 3).
 Stage 1 forecasts were from Hydrological Outlook UK,

-- 15 Stage 2 from EFAS-Seasonal (European Flood Awareness System) and Stage 3 were 'improved' output from EFAS-Seasonal (Fig. 2 and Sect.
+- 20 Stage 2 from EFAS-Seasonal (European Flood Awareness System) and Stage 3 were 'improved' output from EFAS-Seasonal (Fig. 2 and Sect.
 3.4).
-Participants were asked to discuss the information presented in their groups and make informed decisions about each of the 10 West Thames catchments (Fig. 1, Sect.
+Participants were asked to discuss the information presented and make informed decisions about each of the 10 West Thames catchments (Fig. 1, Sect.
 3.3.2).
-All groups were provided with exactly the same information and discussion was encouraged.
-The activity took around 2 hours to play and timings were only loosely controlled. - SHF at all 3 stages of the activity represented the same time period dating from 1 November 2013 to 28 February 20 2014 (or 31 January 2014 for Hydrological Outlook UK which only extends to 3 months (CEH, 2018)).
+All teams were provided with exactly the same information and discussion was encouraged.
+The activity took around 2 hours to play and timings were only loosely controlled. - SHF at all 3 stages of the activity represented the same time period dating from 1 November 2013 to 28 February 25 2014 (or 31 January 2014 for Hydrological Outlook UK which only extends to 3 months (CEH, 2018)).
 These dates captured a period of severe and widespread river and groundwater flooding in the West Thames (Huntingford et al., 2014; Kendon and McCarthy, 2015; Muchan et al., 2015).
-Participants did not know the dates of the forecasts, nor were they informed whether the situation being forecasted was a high flow (flood), low flow (drought) or a business-as-usual scenario. (dates and units were removed, although exceedance thresholds were provided on EFAS hydrographs for context).
-Dates were - 25 removed from all information, and streamflow and groundwater level units were removed from the Stage 2 and Stage 3 EFAS hydrographs although exceedance thresholds were provided for context.
-The decision to remove units was advised by the Environment Agency.
-The concern was that participants familiar with average and high-flow values for specific catchments would deduce that the SHF must represent the 2013/14 floods, which would bias their decision-making based on their previous experience and memories.
-No information on forecast skill or quality was given and participants were asked to treat all

-30 information as being 'current' i.e., as if receiving the SHF today, for the next 3 - 4 months to create a realistic forecasting scenario.
+Participants did not know the dates of the forecasts, nor were they informed whether the situation being forecasted was a high flow (flood), low flow (drought) or a business-as-usual scenario (dates and units were removed, although exceedance thresholds were provided on EFAS hydrographs for context).
+No information - 30 on forecast quality was given and participants were asked to treat all information as being 'current' i.e., as if receiving the SHF today, for the next 3 4 months to create a realistic forecasting scenario.